trdroid/MEAN-Sample-Apps/PicShare/README.md

 # Setting up the App on the Cloud

-The following is an outline of the steps needed to setup the app on the Amazon cloud
+The following is an outline of the steps needed to setup the app on the Amazon cloud:

 1) Create an admin group and assign it administration permissions required to administer the app on the cloud.